 In 1998, he published the first comprehensive study on the history of Belgian foreign policy (Belgium and its foreign policy 1830-1990, in Dutch and partly in French).
 The latest revised edition, released in September 2014, pursues this history until 2014 (published only in Dutch).
 Two other major studies on Belgian foreign policy deal with Dutch-Belgian bilateral relations since 1945 (Nederland-België.
 De Belgisch-Nederlandse betrekkingen vanaf 1940, Boom, 2011, with Duco Hellema and Bart Stol) and with the history of the Ministry of Foreign Affairs: Les Affaires étrangères au service de l’Etat belge, de 1830 à nos jours (Mardaga, 2014) and, in Dutch, Buitenlandse Zaken in België.
 Geschiedenis van een ministerie, zijn diplomaten en zijn consuls van 1830 tot vandaag (Lannoo, 2014), with Vincent Dujardin and the late Claude Roosens.

-He has been coordinating research on terrorism and radicalisation, which has resulted in several publications.
+He has been coordinating research on terrorism and radicalisation since 9/11.
+This has resulted in a number of books, essays and articles.
 His Jihadi Terrorism and the Radicalisation Challenge.
 European and American Experiences was published by Ashgate in 2011.
 This volume was included in the 2012 ‘Top 150 Books on Terrorism and Counterterrorism’, established by the academic journal Perspectives on Terrorism.
 His analysis on the impact of 9/11 on Europe was published in 2013 in a volume edited by Mohammed Ayoob and Etga Ugur of Michigan State University (‘Europe: Reinforcing Existing Trends’, in: Assessing the War on Terror.
 Lynne Rienner, 2013, pp. 137-159).
 Four successive studies on radicalisation and the ‘ISIS generation’ were all released by the Egmont Institute: Facing the fourth foreign fighters wave.
 What drives Europeans to Syria, and to Islamaic State?
 Insights from the Belgian case (March 2016); ‘All radicalisation is local.’
 The genesis and drawbacks of an elusive concept (June 2016); Anticipating the post-Daesh landscape (October 2017); and Returnees – Who are they, why are they (not) coming back and how should we deal with them.
 Assessing policies on returning Foreign Terrorist Fighters in Belgium, Germany and the Netherlands (February 2018, with Thomas Renard).

 Finally, he has also written extensively on international relations, mostly in Dutch.
 His Macht en Waarden in de Wereldpolitiek (Power and Values in World Politics, Academia Press) provided for a yearly overview of major trends in global politics (until 2016).
 A 2008 publication, De geschiedenis van de wereld van morgen (A History of Tomorrow’s World, Van Halewyck) looked into the long-term change patterns and recurrencies in international relations and the dynamics behind today’s world (dis)order.
 Upon publication in February 2008, this book appeared on the Belgian bookshops’ bestseller list for several months.